danthegoodman1/SQLGateway/README.md

 # SQLGateway

 Access your SQL database over HTTP like it’s a SQL database but with superpowers.
-An edge function's best friend
+An edge function's best friend.

 **Superpowers include:**

 - HTTP access for SQL databases enable WASM-based runtimes to use TCP-connected DBs
-- Connection pooling protects from reconnects and idle connections, while also providing protection with a predictable max-load on the DB
+- Connection pooling protects from reconnects and, wasted idle connections, and bursts of load
-- Automatic query and transaction tracing finds slow spots and anomalies
+- Automatic query and transaction tracing
-- Caching capabilities for frequent queries
+- Caching capabilities

 _Currently only the PSQL protocol is supported.
 Other protocol support (like MySQL) are on the roadmap._